What is WordPress?

 WordPress is “open source.”
 This means that the programming code in WordPress is public, and any programmer can participate in WordPress improvements, or can make tools that will be compatible with WordPress, such as themes or plugins.

 WordPress is free.
 You can download WordPress to your hosting space without charge.
-A WordPress.com account with WordPress already installed is also free.
+A WordPress.com account with WordPress already installed is also free (but a paid account is required to remove ads from your site).